Jococa01/SCC/README.md

 # SCC
-A Web Application that tracks and records data from the Spanish CSGO Amateur Comunity
+A Web Application that tracks and records data from the Spanish Counter-Strike Amateur Comunity